|

 Great Britain and Northern Ireland, Ireland, the Kingdom of Denmark, the Republic of Iceland and the Kingdom of Norway.
 The Agreement defines a Lumber of

 simplified procedures (facilities) for the issuance of visas.
-These
+These stipulate:

 1. Necessary documents